Application Process and General

 Do you arrange accommodation?

 Accommodation is usually provided by the hosting organisation free of charge.
 If not, the average price of renting a room in decent standards varies between 750.000-2,500.000IDR/month (60-220USD), depending on the location and conditions.
 We will provide you with full support to secure proper housing for the time of your internship.

 Why the service comes at a fee?

 Internship-Indonesia is an organization not connected or supported by any government or religion.
 We are completely independent, legal business entity.
 For this reason, a fee is required to participate in our internship projects.
-These fees go to support all areas of our organization, including staff salaries, website, office expenses, internet advertising, utilities, insurance, communication, transportation costs etc. We are also a registered taxpayer of the VAT and income tax in European Union, Poland.
+These fees go to support all areas of our organization, including staff salaries, website, office expenses, internet advertising, utilities, insurance, communication, transportation costs etc. We are also a registered taxpayer.

 What does the fee include and why it varies per geographical region?